Market Analysts see SLB [SLB] gaining to $81. Time to buy?

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SLB shares is $67.70 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SLB stock is a recommendation set at 1.27.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.

-Societe Generale have made an estimate for SLB shares, keeping their opinion on the stock as Buy, with their previous recommendation back on Oct-10-23.
+Societe Generale have made an estimate for SLB shares, keeping their opinion on the stock as Buy, with their previous recommendation back on October 09, 2023.

 How has SLB stock performed recently?